Skip to Content

 Many parents rave about mesh panties coupled with the big, bulky maternity pads.
 Personally, I wasn’t a fan.
 I found the pad to slip all over the place, and because it didn’t have wings I leaked on the sheets!
 No, thank you.

 I highly recommend using adult diapers in the beginning in lieu of the mesh panties.
-I have a hunch that if parents had both Depend Silhouette for Women and mesh panties in the bathroom, the Depends would win in the end.
+I have a hunch that if parents had both adult diapers/postpartum underwear and mesh panties in the bathroom, the diapers would win in the end.

 NOTE: Some parents that gave birth by cesarean do prefer the mesh panties over the adult diapers because there’s less pressure on the incision site.
 That makes sense!